 Embassy Suites Chicago Lakefront Hotel: Tucked into the southeast corner of Chicago's Streeterville neighborhood, the property is part of River East Center, a development that includes the hotel, luxury condominiums, an upscale bowling alley/lounge, a restaurant and a 21-screen movie theater.
 This location is ideal for tourists, as the hotel is within .5 miles from Navy Pier, Michigan Avenue shopping, River North entertainment district and the lakefront.

 Hilton Chicago: Situated directly across the street from Grant Park and down the street from Millennium Park, Hilton Chicago is one of the Windy City's most venerable hotel properties.
 It opened in 1927 and has played host to every president since its debut.
-It is also the third-largest hotel in Chicago.
+It is also the third-largest hotel—by number of rooms— in Chicago behind Hyatt Regency Chicago and Palmer House Hilton.

 --edited by Chicago Travel Expert Audarshia Townsend